Cultivating Food Justice through Collective Action

 Our Story

-As such, the Vancouver Food Justice Coalition formed to create space for community-based organizations and those with lived and living experience to join forces and engage in meaningful policy and systems change work.
-We aim to advance food justice advocacy with community knowledge - working through a community driven, collaborative, and cross-sectoral movement building that support systems change work.
+As such, the Vancouver Food Justice Coalition formed to create space for community-based organizations and those with lived and living experience to join forces and engage in meaningful policy and advocacy work.
+We aim to advance food justice with community knowledge - working through a community driven, collaborative, and cross-sectoral movement building that support meaningful systems change work.